 Boardshort with a composition of 100% polyester, it’s a minimum of 150cm wide, has zero stretch and is appoximately 220-240gsm.
 It’s fast drying, and ideal for woven patterns especially swim and beach wear.

 Minky with a composition of 100% polyester, it’s a minimum of 150cm wide, has no stretch and is appoximately 220gsm.
 One side has a fluffy, soft texture making it suitable for use for blankets, throws and quilts.

 Heavy woven which is 100% woven cotton fabric.
 It’s around 260gsm and is a minimum of 150cm wide.
 It has zero stretch and is close to a canvas in weight and texture so is perfect for bags, cushions, curtains and other homeware items.

 Cotton poplin which is 100% woven cotton fabric.
 It’s around 135gsm and is a minimum of 150cm wide.
 It has zero stretch and is a lightweight cotton fabric suitable for clothing.

 As and when the main fabric design has an element that we think will work well as a panel, we do.
 They’re normally available for sale individually, although from time to time we may offer bundles at a discounted rate – this will be clearly indicated on the shop listing when we do.

-Our panels are only available in jersey knit, unless specifically stated otherwise.
-We offer two sizes, adult and child.
-The panels are 74.5cm wide and 98.5cm high for adults; and 48.5cm wide and 50cm high for children.
+Our panels are only available on cotton spandex, unless specifically stated otherwise.
+We offer three sizes, adult, older child and child.
+The panels are 74.5cm wide and 98.5cm high for adults; 55cm wide and 75cm high for older child and 48.5cm wide and 50cm high for child.